MatthiasDE/spark_standalone_docker/README.md

 ```docker exec -it master sh```
 * Run the unit test with SparkR support on shell ```/opt #```
 ```Rscript --vanilla SparkExample.R```

+# FAQ
+## Why is this image so huge?
+The Alpine Linux Distribution that is the base for the container image is quite small.
+Anyhow the target was to have a good basis for your Python and R programs to run, therefore beside Python and R, gcc and g++ including R sources are installed.
+That is done because dependencies from your programs should be solved by installing your OSS libraries via pip (Python) or install.packages (R).

 # License
 Even when the Github project for creation of this docker image with some example and test programs are licensed under the MIT please be aware - as with all Docker images - that resulting image also contain other software which may be under other licenses.
 This is explicitely valid for such components as R, Python etc. from the base Alpine distribution & Spark, along with any direct or indirect dependencies of the primary software being contained.